anthonyanader/personalBlog/_posts/2017-10-31-lasik-eye-surgery.md

 date: 2017-10-31
 author: Anthony A. Nader
 image: http://via.placeholder.com/500x300
-lead: If there is a lesson to be learned, it is the futility of seeking fulfillment in outer space.
-We need to judge ourselfs by who we are, not by where we go.
+lead: This has to be a one liner else it will look shitty.
 category: surgery
 subtitle: It's the best decision I took
 ---